 A radiographer, or radiologic technologist, is a healthcare professional who provides an essential service for the diagnosis and treatment of injury and disease.
 A radiographer administers radiation in the form of x-rays to create images (radiographs) of the human body for use in diagnosing medical conditions.To practice as a radiographer in the state of Ohio, the graduate must successfully pass the national registry certification examination from the American Registry of Radiologic Technologists (ARRT).
 In addition, the state of Ohio requires registered radiographers to possess a radiologic license from the Ohio Department of Health.

 Some radiologic technologists specialize in advanced diagnostic imaging technologies such as computed tomography (CT) and magnetic resonance imaging (MRI).

 Because they are often dealing with people in physical and/or emotional pain, radiologic technologists must be sensitive to the needs of their patients.
 In addition, they must be detail-oriented team players and able to follow doctors’ directions explicitly.
 Documentation and maintenance of patients' records is also a requirement of the radiologic technologist profession.
 Operating complicated equipment requires mechanical ability and manual dexterity, while long periods of standing and lifting patients requires physical stamina.

 Radiologic technologists may work full or part time.
-Since hopspitals are open 24 hours, weekend and evening hours are sometimes required.
-Potential radiation hazards exist in this field, however, protective equipment, such as lead gloves and aprons as well as other shielding devices, minimize exposure.
+Since hospitals are open 24 hours, weekend and evening hours are sometimes required.
+Potential radiation hazards exist in this field however, protective equipment such as lead gloves and aprons and other shielding devices, minimize exposure.
 In addition, technologists wear badges that measure radiation levels in their work area.
 Detailed records are kept on their cumulative lifetime radiation doses.